JamieRow/GettingandCleaningData/README.md

 Two Sub directories exist for Test and Train data

-Each Folder holds the data file X and the labels file Y
+Each Folder holds the data file X and the labels file Y (identifying the activity) and the Subjects file (identifying the Subject)

 Labels files indicates which of the activities are represented in the data